ssgreg/stl/README.md

 }
 ```

 Let's continue with constructing a transaction (or a transaction locker like in this case).
 When the philosopher changes his activity from `thinking` to `eating`, he tries to take the left and the right fork `exclusively`.
 If he successfully takes (locks) both, he spends some time eating his spaghetti.
-If any of the forks is taken by a neighbor, our philosopher should should wait for any other philosopher to finish eating (unlock).
+If any of the forks is taken by a neighbor, our philosopher should wait for any other philosopher to finish eating (unlock).

 This is how transaction lockers for each philosophers can be created.